GaetanQu/outer-wilds-grub-theme/README.md

     bash install.sh
     ```
   - Optional: edit the boot menu entries to make it centered horizontally and add the selectors (it should look like "⠀⠀⠀>Name<")
-      - either edit the grub.cfg manually or use the renameEntries.sh script
+    - either edit `/boot/grub/grub.cfg` manually or use the renameEntries.sh script
     - I partially vibecoded the renameEntries script, my bash knowledge is too limited to do it on my own so if you don't trust it just edit the grub.cfg manually
+  - You might also want to edit `/boot/grub/themes/outer-wilds-grub-theme/theme.txt` to center the menu vertically
+    - Do this by modifying the number added to the `top` attribute of the `boot_menu` component

 <br>